 The amount of term life insurance you may want to purchase primarily depends on your income.
 Generally, it's a good idea to buy enough life insurance so that the benefit amount will replace the income you now generate for your beneficiaries.
-Some financial professionals may recommend insuring yourself at a benefit amount of at least seven to 10 times your income.
+Insurance should be purchased at a benefit amount of seven to 10 times income.1

 3. It Offers Some Flexibility